A step-by-step guide to activity-driven organizational design

 Our definition of Activity-Driven Organization Design is the process of analyzing the activities performed by the workforce to ensure they align with the overall business strategy.

 Step 1: Build a taxonomy of activities

 The first step is to articulate the work your organization is currently doing.
 This is best done by building a hierarchy of activities, logically breaking down each process into its constituent parts.
 Organizations like the American Productivity and Quality Center (APQC) provide excellent starting points and can be further customized through workshops with functional, business leaders, and OD advisors until an accurate reflection of the work is achieved.

 Step 2: Survey the workforce

 Having built a taxonomy of activities, the next step is to survey the existing workforce.
-Using modern, online survey tools, employees can map their time to their work, creating direct, explicit linkages between the people in the organization, the activities they conduct and the time spent conducting them.
+Using modern, online survey tools such as Orgvue’s built-in activity analysis survey, employees can map their time to their work, creating direct, explicit linkages between the people in the organization, the activities they conduct and the time spent conducting them.